MikhailFedulov/31257_G3/Assessment 1.md

 <li>The System Admin clicks on the confirm button.
 If an ‘invalid value’ is entered, refer to <strong>Alternate Flow 1 ‘Invalid Value Entered’</strong>.

-<li>The system displays a confirmation dialogue confirming that the threshold has been updated with the new value.
+<li>The system displays a confirmation dialog box confirming that the threshold has been updated with the new value.

 <li>The use case ends.
 </li>